-Russian President Vladimir Putin names head of tax service as new prime minister
+Russian President Vladimir Putin engineers shakeup that could keep him in power longer

 He also said that the constitution must be tweaked to say that top government officials aren't allowed to have foreign citizenship or residence permits.

-Putin in his address vowed to encourage population growth by offering additional subsidies to families that have children.
+Putin also vowed to encourage population growth by offering additional subsidies to families that have children.

 He said that Russia would remain open for cooperation with all countries while maintaining a strong defense capability to fend off potential threats.